pauleatonc/scraper/README.md

     python3 manage.py runserver

-## Start with Docker for easyer run.
+## Start with Docker for easier run.

 1. Clone the repository: